Recession Proofing Your Business: 7 Steps to Take Right Now

 Regardless of the costs, investing in marketing can help your company maintain or even increase its market share, build brand awareness, and generate new leads and new customers.

-A marketing program of targeted promotions or loyalty programs that reward customers for their business can help build customer loyalty and retain your existing customer base.
+An asset allocation that focuses on a marketing program of targeted promotions or loyalty programs that reward customers for their business can help build customer loyalty and retain your existing customer base.

-An interim CMO skilled in the hottest trends in marketing can help you reap the benefits of your marketing investments.
+How an Interim Executive Can Help: An interim CMO skilled in the hottest trends in marketing can help you reap the benefits of your marketing investments.

 7. Stay Agile